Nextologies is Changing the Economics of

 It works well and it works quickly.
 We saw repeated live demonstrations at the companies' head office where international channels were quickly called up and displayed in full HD in mere seconds.
 Nextologies now has over 100 transport customers from around the world.

-And, while ECG will continue to grow (300-plus channels run through its master control if you count the other broadcasters using its facilities), Nextologies offers carriers access to 13,000 global channels, a number which will grow to 60,000 by the end of the summer.
+And, while ECG will continue to grow (300-plus channels run through its video network operations center if you count the other broadcasters using its facilities), Nextologies offers carriers access to 13,000 global channels, a number which will grow to 60,000 by the end of the summer.
 "That's going to be pretty well every single television channel in the world at your fingertips," said Levin.
 It makes the company a cloud-based headend-in-the-sky.

 Nextologies' ordering and billing is automated, too.
 Where once these transport arrangements were negotiated one at a time, channel by channel for big dollars and long terms, Nextologies has set up a portal where distributors (because this is a B2B service and not direct to consumer) can order the box, and the channels in a few clicks and pay for it on their Visa since the monthly charge per signal is now so low.